webmeier/learnjs/outlines/outline6.md

   3. Tasks, microtasks and paint tasks??
 (Maybe not)
   4. Recursion
   5. Calculating parse string method!
+  6. localStorage??
+When should I put this in?

 Accessibility (Keyboard) for modal window https://www.smashingmagazine.com/2014/09/making-modal-windows-better-for-everyone/